 Startup

 When all required components are installed, the TWM can be started by its executable “TWM.exe”.
 When no component is missing, the front panel should appear with no error messages.
 If some driver is missing, LabVIEW will throw an error with explanation which component cannot be located.
-Typical missing components are “niScope.dll”, “niTclk.dll” (part of niScope drivers).
+Typical missing components are “niScope.dll”, “niTclk.dll” (part of “niScope” drivers).
 If TWM requests the libraries, follow the installation guidance in section A.1.1.
 TWM requires no other configurations prior starting the application itself.

 User guide